doctorfree/Asciiville/README.md

-	-n num specifies the number of times to cycle ASCIImatics scenes -N indicates use alternate comments in Plasma ASCIImatics scenes -p indicates use Plasma scenes in ASCIImatics display -s song specifies a song to accompany an ASCIImatics animation 'song' can be the full pathname to an audio file or a relative pathname to an audio file in the MPD music library or /home/ronnie/Music/
+	-n num specifies the number of times to cycle ASCIImatics scenes -N indicates use alternate comments in Plasma ASCIImatics scenes -p indicates use Plasma scenes in ASCIImatics display -P script specifies the ASCIImatics script to run
+	-s song specifies a song to accompany an ASCIImatics animation 'song' can be the full pathname to an audio file or a relative pathname to an audio file in the MPD music library or /home/ronnie/Music/
 	-S indicates display ASCIImatics splash animation
+	-V 'show' displays an ascii art slide show
+		'show' can be Art, Doctorwhen, Dragonflies, Fractals, Lyap, Mixed, Owls, Space, or Waterfalls
+	-Z indicates do not play audio during slideshow/animation

 General options:
 	-k indicates kill Asciiville tmux sessions and ASCIImatics scripts